aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/styling-and-data-formatting/line-breaks-and-text-wrapping/_index.md

 The following sample code shows how to use text wrapping and explicit line breaks in a cell.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-AsposeCellsExamples-TechnicalArticles-WrapTextinCell-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-TechnicalArticles-WrapTextinCell-1.java" >}}

 ## **To Use Explicit Line Breaks**

 You can use ‘\n’ in Java to insert the explicit line breaks in a cell.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-UseExplicitLineBreaks-UseExplicitLineBreaks.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-UseExplicitLineBreaks-UseExplicitLineBreaks.java" >}}